sandialabs/Jet-Partitioner/README.md

 Metis (https://github.com/KarypisLab/METIS): Used for initial partitioning of coarsest graph.
 (Circumstantial) GKLib (https://github.com/KarypisLab/GKlib.git): Needed to link against the github distribution of Metis.
 Not needed for older distributions of Metis.

+Note that all these dependencies are open source.
+If the Metis dependency is an issue, please contact the authors to obtain a Metis-free variant.

 ## Usage

 ### Building